mhergenrader/twilightlegion/README.md

 <h3>Match Length</h3>

 This field is for timed matches only.
 The time can be set from 1 to 90 minutes.
-HINT: some parts of the game can be unlocked for longer matches.
 90 minute straight matches are pretty brutal (I've tested with one), so make sure you are ready and have time to do it if you are ready (they are certainly not for beginners if you want to win).
 Otherwise, you can break down the match by pressing [ON] to pause, or exit with F3 to save it for later.